serhatbolsu/appium-python-bdd/README.md

 ========================================

 These are sample test cases for Testhive workshop and general usage that can get you familiar with Appium.

 BDD framework used is Behave which is an Cucumber clone for Python.

-Mobil Test Automation framework is Appium which is most supported right now.
+Mobile Test Automation framework is Appium which is most supported right now.

 Install Behave and Appium: